antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-If you think about the UI we just talked about, you'll find that you might not often need them, or they could be a bit too advanced for our daily development.
+If you think about the UI we just talked about, you'll find that you might not often need them, or they could be a bit too advanced for daily development.

 [click] This actually makes total sense, because Vite is a framework-agnostic tool.
 Agnostic means that we don't know about the framework you use, and we shouldn't know.
-This gives Vite great flexibility and extensibility to be the infrastructure of modern frameworks, but it also makes it hard for Vite to present interesting information that's closer to actual Vite users, like the app we're building, or the state of the framework we're using, etc.
+This gives Vite great flexibility and extensibility to be the infrastructure of modern frameworks, but it also makes it hard for Vite to present interesting information that's closer to actual Vite users, like the app we're building or the state of the framework we're using, etc.

 [click] If you look at the graph on the right, imagine each circle represents a specific framework or integration.
 Being agnostic means that Vite DevTools can only be the [click] common divisor among all frameworks, which is quite limited and not always useful to the majority of users.